official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 136

-The Report of the Iraq Inquiry245.
-In his press conference, which lasted 90 minutes, Mr Blair stated:
+245. In his press conference, which lasted 90 minutes, Mr Blair stated:

 “… I think I would be right in saying that many of your questions will be on Iraq … I sense that some of you believe we have taken all the key decisions but just haven’t